OF YOUR HEALTH

 Men's Health Today

-A snapshot of men's health in the U.S. shows that they sometimes experience different, but no less serious, health problems than women.
+A snapshot of men's health in the United States shows that they sometimes experience different, but no less serious, health problems than women.
 Heart disease, cancer, and accidents (unintentional injuries) are the top causes of death for men.
 The most commonly diagnosed cancers among men include prostate, lung, and colorectal types.
-A recent Federal study shows that men die from heart disease and chronic liver disease at nearly twice the rate of women.
+A recent study shows that men die from heart disease and chronic liver disease at a greater rate than women.

-Many of the major health risks that men face—such as colon cancer and heart disease—can actually be prevented and treated with earlier diagnosis.
+Many of the major health risks that men face – such as heart disease and colon cancer – can actually be prevented and treated with earlier diagnosis.
 Screening tests can often find these diseases early, when they are easier to treat.
-For these reasons, it is crucial that men go against their tendency of avoiding health care and begin having regular checkups and screenings.
+For these reasons, it is crucial that men go against their tendency of avoiding health care and begin having regular checkups and screenings – for their sake and the sake of their families.

-- Get routine check-ups and preventive screenings (see link to Men's Health Guide in Resources below).
+- Get routine check-ups and preventive screenings (see Step 2 below).

 - Get to your healthy weight and stay there.